tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/software-craftsmanship.md

 * Improve the testability of your designs to help automate validation
 * Examine the context and motivation around your design decisions
 * Suggest design alternatives to accommodate future changes
-* Clarify your domain model so it is easier to understand and change
+* Clarify your domain model, so it is easier to understand and change
 * Implement alternative design solutions to resolve longstanding problems
 {{< /card >}}
 {{< /cardpane >}}